Young Peoples’ Environmental Concern Drives Demand For Plant-Based Meat

 Attitudes towards sustainable diets are changing among U.S. adults, especially in the younger generations.
 The preferences of Millennials (born 1981-1996) and Gen Z (born 1997-2019) to consume meat alternatives are encouraging long-term growth in the plant-based food category.

 Impossible Foods, the plant-based meat company behind the famous Impossible Burger, has been surveying attitudes among U.S. adults with the help of independent research firms.
-They’ve found that, while taste is consistently consumers’ number one purchase motivator, other motivators have evolved: in their 2019 survey, environmental concern is number 3 on the list of purchase motivators.
+They’ve found that, while taste is consistently consumers’ number one motivator for plant-based meat purchases, other motivators have evolved: in their 2019 survey, environmental concern is number 3 on the list of purchase motivators.
 When the Impossible Burger was first released in 2016, it wasn’t even in the top 10.

 Younger generations are more likely to report purchasing plant-based meat because it’s “better for the environment.”
 The 2019 survey shows that the consumption of plant-based meat has increased across generations, with 20% of Baby Boomers (born 1946-1964) and over half of the Gen Z population consuming it at least once a month.